Maximizing holiday sales with limited-time offers and promotions

 We all know urgency is a great way to drive conversions.
 Think about it.
-When you’re shopping and you see a special offer, you’re more likely to act if the offer is available for a limited time only, right?
+When you're shopping and you see a special offer, you're more likely to act if the offer is available for a limited time only, right?
+This is especially true during the holidays when your customers have a hard deadline for when they need to receive their orders.

 For online stores, building urgency is only half the battle.
 You need to create a compelling offer, you need to communicate it to shoppers, and, most importantly, you need a technical solution to power that offer in your store.